dperique/Kuul_periodics/README.md

 what it does.
 I expect people to use the Kuul Periodics system but to have a separate repo and build process for their custom Kuul Images.

+Login to your image using something like this:
+  * ssh-keygen -f "/home/bonnyci/.ssh/known_hosts" -R [localhost]:2024
+    * This gets rid of the old key from your known_hosts file
+  * ssh -p 2024 -i junk.id_rsa myuser@localhost

 ## Kuul k8s cluster

 Once you have Kuul Images that you want to run, you will have to create a k8s cluster upon